All of this series is mainly based on the Machine Learning course given by Andrew Ng, which is hosted on cousera.org.

 For

-\[J(\theta)=\min _{\theta} \frac{1}{2 m} \sum_{i=1}^{m}\left(h_{\theta}\left(x^{(i)}\right)-y^{(i)}\right)^{2}+\frac{\lambda}{2m} \sum_{j=1}^{n} \theta_{j}^{2}\]
+\[J(\theta)=\min _{\theta} \frac{1}{2 m} \sum_{i=1}^{m}\left(h_{\theta}\left(x^{(i)}\right)-y^{(i)}\right)^{2}+\frac{\lambda}{2m} \sum_{j=1}^{n} \theta_{j}^{2}\](Note: m examples, n+1 features with $x_0=1$.)

 For the new regularized cost function, set $\frac{\partial J}{\partial \theta}=0$, and we get